Mental Toughness in Youth Soccer Isn't What You Think

 The Quiet Confidence Factor

-Here’s something you’ll notice about truly mentally tough athletes.
+Here’s something you’ll notice about truly mentally tough young players.

-They’re often not the loudest ones in the room.
+They’re often not the loudest ones in the changing room.

 They don’t need to tell everyone how tough they are.
 They don’t need to prove it with big displays or trash talk.